 - Gut distress (gas, bloating, diarrhea, etc)

 - Natural weight loss

-How can a person go gluten-free without feeling overwhelm?
+How can a person go gluten-free without feeling overwhelmed?
 Get an easy start by remembering to stick to a simple list of whole foods:

 - Olive oil

 It’s when we want to figure out the “cheats” that we complicate it.
 Take a look at this comprehensive list from Healthline.com for an in-depth list of what to avoid and what to try.
 As a bonus, I found this great recipe from Dr. Axe with millet, mushrooms, and kale.
 Perfect for that sticky gooey craving without the gluten.